Mira0507/dtdatatable_loop/README.md

 ### Setting up a function creating subchunks

 The key idea of this demo is using subchunks.
-I will set up a simpler version of `subchunkify` introduced [here](http://michaeljw.com/blog/post/subchunkify/).
-You can also take advantage of it in many other applications such as rendering multiple plot formats in a single chunk.
+I setting up a simpler version of `subchunkify` introduced [here](http://michaeljw.com/blog/post/subchunkify/).
+You can also take advantage of it in many different applications such as rendering multiple plot formats in a single chunk.

 ```r